Sri Chinmoy 48 Hour Track Festival

 Additional Food and Drink Offered for 48, 24 and 12 Hour Runners

 About every four hours, a hot soup and one other item will be made available for runners in the 48, 24 and 12 hour events.
 This will include a variety of simple home made soups, pasta, mashed potato, sweet potato, rice pudding, toasties – and ice blocks if it gets hot.
-These will be kept warm in a bain marie in small track side kitchen area for runners’ helpers to collect.
-Also in this area will be a hot urn, with tea and coffee available throughout the event.
+This food will be kept warm in a bain marie in small track side kitchen area for runners’ helpers to collect.
+Also in this area will be a hot urn, with tea, coffee and hot chocolate available throughout the event.

 A microwave, hot water urn plus tea/coffee/hot chocolate/miso/soup etc will also be available throughout the event at the trackside kitchen at the far end of the track.